Adelaide Airport: Terminals

 The mixed-use terminal includes several high-amenity airline lounges over two levels.
 Level one includes the Plaza Premium international lounge adjacent to the international security check-in, exclusively for international passengers.
 On level two, Virgin Australia and Rex Airlines operate lounges for domestic passengers.
 Qantas operate their signature Qantas Club lounge complex opposite gate 21 in the main terminal departure lounge.
 It is open to domestic and international business class Qantas passengers and Qantas Club membership holders, as well as business class passengers of partnered Oneworld alliance member airlines.
 As of 13 June 2024, a multi-million dollar refurbishment of the lounge complex is underway and capacity is restricted.
 As announced by Qantas in 2022, the new lounge complex will emerge as the Qantas Lounge Precinct, with the addition of a separate Qantas Business Lounge, along with the fully refurbished Qantas Club and Qantas Chairmans Lounge which will open in stages from late 2024.
 The Qantas Business Lounge will welcome its first passengers in mid-2025.
 The terminal check-in hall provides 42 common user check-in desks and 34 shop fronts.
 Free wireless Internet is also provided throughout the terminal by Internode Systems, a first for an Australian airport.

+Project Flight

+In August 2025, Adelaide Airport announced a $600 million infrastructure expansion plan with numerous upgrades and improvements for the airport.
+Dubbed 'Project Flight', the expansion will include the lengthening of the Northern and Southern terminal ends by 10,000 and 5,500 square metres respectively, gate lounge refurbishments, check-in hall additions, and an enlargement of the number of parking spaces.
+The terminal expansions will also notably include five more gates with additional aerobridges to capacitate the increase of international and domestic travel for the foreseeable future.
+With construction having begun in mid-2025, this large-scale project is anticipated to be completed in June 2028, being one of the largest expansions to the airport following the initial 2005 redevelopment.